15 Fun Facts About Northern Arizona You Probably Didn’t Know

 4. Flagstaff is the 2nd highest located city in the US (with a population over 25,000)

-At 7000 feet, Flagstaff is one of the high elevated cities (the 2nd highest of towns with populations above 25,000).
+At 7000 feet, Flagstaff’s elevation is the 2nd highest amongst towns with populations above 50,000.
 With this elevation, comes a number of benefits and drawbacks.
-As high altitude exercise is reported to improve physical fitness, athletes and Olympic hopefuls from around the world come to Flagstaff to train.
+High altitude exercise improves physical fitness, and thus, athletes and Olympic hopefuls from around the world come to Flagstaff to train.
 An abundance of pretty mountain trails and cool summer temps draw elite runners and cyclists from around the world.

 As for the potential drawbacks, those not used to the altitude can easily get mountain sickness.
-A much longer recovery period, more stress to the body, and lower immunity are the price you pay in return for the great scenery & proposed better fitness (although in my opinion training at high altitude means more recovery time which means less total exercise, and hence, the same fitness level!).
+A much longer recovery period, more stress to the body, and lower immunity are the price you pay in return for the great scenery & proposed better fitness.
+In my opinion, training at high altitude means more recovery time which means less total exercise, and hence, the same fitness level!.
 Potential side effects of high altitude living include dehydration, depression, and higher likelihood of sunburn.
-Before attempting any high altitude hike in town, one must get acclimated at lower elevation and drink plenty of water!
+Before attempting any high altitude hike, one must acclimate at lower elevation and drink plenty of water!